BrioniCo/code-template/README.md

 I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for his help and guidance.
 I would also like to thank the Code Institute Slack community for all the invaluable information I found there, the tutorial sessions from student help as well as our Cohort Facilitator Alan Bushnell for the very useful weekly stand-up sessions and general insights, support and information.

 In particular I would also like to thank two of my classmates, Benjamin Riordan and Matthew Shepherd who repeatedly took time out of their own studies to help me out with issues I was having.

+This was a challenging project for me and there is plenty of room for improvement with my finished project but I am happy with what I have achieved and eager to implement more exciting features in the future.

 Brioni Connolly 2023.